 The added advantage of certain places not being on the radar of “tourist” destinations further exemplifies its charm.
 While the region includes everything from Chamoli, Dehradun, Haridwar, to Pauri Garhwal, and even Rudraprayag, Tehri, Uttarkashi.
-The plethora of places to discover and the sheer beauty of the region will definitely leave you mesmerized.
+The plethora of places to discover and the sheer beauty of the region will leave you mesmerized.

 The Garhwal Himalayas forms some of the most important destinations known to Northern India, places where seasoned travelers usually go to for treks.
-You could also visit the Garhwal Himalayas in search of peace and tranquillity, but, word of advice – you must brace yourself for the harsh cold.
+You could also visit the Garhwal Himalayas in search of peace and tranquillity, but a word of advice – you must brace yourself for the harsh cold.
 If adventure and nature are what you seek, then head out to these locations in the Garhwal region of the Himalayas in the state of Uttarakhand.

 These offbeat places in Uttarakhand near Delhi will charm you to the core, and enamor you with its astounding beauty.

 The region is formed entirely of rugged mountain ranges, known to be separated by narrow valleys.
-While geographical wonders such as the highest mountain peaks of Nanda Devi, Kamet, Chaukhamba and Trisul exist here; the region is also known for its heart-warming hospitality.
+While geographical wonders such as the highest mountain peaks of Nanda Devi, Kamet, Chaukhamba, and Trisul exist here, the region is also known for its heart-warming hospitality.

 Often touted as the “Heart of Uttarakhand”, Garhwal surely looks like a magical land.
 From providing spiritual bliss and inspiring artists to providing adventure junkies their fix and nature lovers their trails, Garhwal encapsulates all that the Himalayas signifies.